Folk art of the United States: Women folk artists

 The appliance of practical skills associated with 19th century womanhood to the creation of folk-art is also evident in the widespread use of wool thread.
 For example, in her work “Adam and Eve (1835)”, Helen Shaw uses wool thread on wool ground to portray the biblical story.
 As critical acclaim was not often afforded to women artists, many of their artworks were made as gifts for family and friends, such as Shaw’s textile art.

 As most women were confined to using techniques and tools that were culturally acceptable such as needle and thread, entering male dominated mediums such as easel painting could be difficult.
 Those women who were successful in doing so were usually from wealthier backgrounds and could therefore receive professional schooling in visual arts.
 Middle and upper-class women did not need to rely on domestically available mediums such as stitching and embroidery and instead experimented with high quality art materials which granted them greater validity as artists.
 One of the more prominent woman folk artists of 18-19th century America is Eunice Pinney.
-She used watercolours to paint genre scenes and mourning pictures, mainly featuring upper-class people and settings.
-Her and her contemporary Mary Ann Wilson are considered some of the first Americans to use the medium of watercolour.
+She used watercolors to paint genre scenes and mourning pictures, mainly featuring upper-class people and settings.
+Her and her contemporary Mary Ann Wilson are considered some of the first Americans to use the medium of watercolor.

-Ruth Henshaw Bascom (1772-1884) was another established female folk artist.
+Ruth Henshaw Bascom (1772–1884) was another established female folk artist.
 Her compositions are almost exclusively portraits, of which she produced over 1,400.
 Portraiture became popular among women artists who would often use children and relatives in the home as models.
-Their art thus emphasised community and family involvement.
-Other prominent women folk artists of the 18-19th century who specialised in portraiture include Susan Waters and Emily Eastman.
+Their art thus emphasized community and family involvement.
+Other prominent women folk artists of the 18–19th century who specialized in portraiture include Susan Waters and Emily Eastman.